Image courtesy of Regina Burgio.

 233 West Housatonic St. (33 acres)

-Playground, Athletic Field, Baseball Fields, Basketball Court, Sledding Hill, Walking Track
+Playground, Splash Pad, Athletic Field, Baseball Fields, Basketball Court, Walking Track, Sledding Hill

 Coolidge Park